zih22/WSA_Gapps_Tool/README.md

 ***This project is very much still in development, and requires a lot of work before a beta version can be released.***

-## Minimum requirements
+## Minimum system requirements
-- Windows 11 (tool can be used on Windows 10 for generating MSIX package only)
+- Windows 11 (the tool can be used on Windows 10, but only for generating the MSIX package)
 - .NET Framework 4.7.2
 - 8 GB of RAM (at least 10 - 12 GB is ideal, especially for WSA)
 - At least 16 GB of free space on your system drive (a solid-state drive is ***highly*** recommended)